 The participation of whales in the market can indicate sentiment toward a particular cryptocurrency.
 If whales are buying, it may signal that they believe the market will go up.
 If they do the opposite – selling, it may indicate that they believe the market will fall.

 With whale investors, you need to be able to react and consider their actions when trading cryptocurrencies.

 Competition also has a strong impact on the cryptocurrency market.
 When a new cryptocurrency appears in the cryptocurrency world – a cryptocurrency that is somewhat similar to its existing “brothers” – it is possible that its value will rise.
 The new cryptocurrency may have new features and be more advanced in the market than the existing ones, which may increase its price and weaken its competitors.
 If one coin proves to be better than another, people are likely to prefer it.

 The emergence of new, faster and more efficient technologies in the market will affect the demand for older technologies.
 Bitcoin is currently the market leader, but its technology has long been recognized as flawed, and there are many other coins that certainly deserve attention.
 For example, Cardano (ADA), Stellar (XLM), Monero (XRM) and others.

 Security problems and failures

 System hacks, exchange shutdowns, and hacker attacks are unpredictable events.
 A single flaw in the software code can cause owners of thousands of cryptocurrencies to lose their money and cause a market crash.
-The current cryptocurrency market has a large number of exchanges and wallets through which most of the money flows.
+The current cryptocurrency market has numerous exchanges and wallets through which most of the money flows.
 However, on the other hand, there is an advantage: due to the prevalence of cryptocurrencies, an exchange hack will not cause too much loss.